Rookout/deployment-examples/java-aws-elasticbeanstalk/README.md

 A sample application for debugging Java + AWS Elastic Beanstalk using Rookout.

-Before following this guide we recommend reading the basic [Java + Rookout] guide.
+Before following this guide we recommend completing the basic [Rookout Java deployment tutorial](https://github.com/Rookout/tutorial-java).

 ## Adding Rookout to an existing EBS Project